djradon/public-notes/ar.noctua-literaria-a-computer-aided-approach-for-the-formal-description-of-literary-characters-using-an-ontology.md

   - For example, one would have to spread character actions over a lot of categories, but a common accepted division into verbal and non-verbal actions of characters like proposed by Nieragden in section 2.4, would not be presented by such an ontology.
     - t.2024.08.22.16 but it could be the basis
 - general ontologies don't support the specific tasks and problems of the humanities

+### Chapter 4

+#### 4.1 Modelling Theories of Literature Studies by an Ontology

+- According to [[user.fotis-jannidis]]’s work, a character constitutes as a mental representation (cf. section 2.3) whereas [[user.goran-nieragden]] describes a categorisation for the description of literary characters (cf. section 2.4). [[user.jurij-lotman]] instead, forms characters as a bunch of features (cf. section 2.2)
+- Although these three theories developed in literature studies seem to be different, they will be merged in this approach to form a formal description of characters.